Blog

 There are no hard and fast rules for what is and isn’t considered a phone booth.
 However, the general guidelines for creating an effective phone space include:

-• Typically at least 10-15 sq ft
+• At least 10-15 sq ft

 • Comfortable to be in for longer periods of time